 Schulz continues: “We walk, talk and work as the experts in our respective fields.
 We are known by our customers and competitors as credible subject matter experts, and we respect one another; recognising that our success depends upon the commitment, capabilities and diversity of everyone in the organisation.”

-Celebrating its landmark 50th birthday this year, S.A.M.E.
-Group’s extensive projects completed in South Africa over the years are complemented by numerous exports of specialist equipment to neighbouring Namibia, Botswana, Zimbabwe and Mauritius; as well as to markets further afield including Israel, Singapore, Hong Kong, Central Europe and the US.
+Celebrating its landmark 50th birthday this year, the extensive projects completed by SAME Group in South Africa over the years are complemented by numerous exports of specialist equipment to neighbouring Namibia, Botswana, Zimbabwe and Mauritius; as well as to markets further afield including Israel, Singapore, Hong Kong, Central Europe and the US.